JasonFengGit/Neural-Model-Translation/README.md

   - Add a proper noun dictionary to translate unknown proper nouns word-by-word (phrase-by-phrase)
   - Initialize (sub)word embedding with pretrained embedding

+### Contact
+If you have any questions or you have trouble running the code, feel free to contact me via [email](mailto:jasonfen@usc.edu)